Allocation of accommodation for students

-Note: In paragraph (6) above, 'final' means 'third year' for clinical and DPhil students and 'second year' for MPhil students.
+Note: In point 2. above, 'final' means 'third year' for clinical and DPhil students and 'second year' for MPhil students.
 The year of study refers to the year for which accommodation is sought, not the current year.

 Students with partners and families